Simizfo/WSATools/README.md

 ## What's next for WSATools?

-- Backup and Restore your Subsystem apps and data
+- Stability and bugfixing.

 Check out the [projects page](https://github.com/Simizfo/WSATools/projects) for more!

 ## Support me and the app development
 If you like my work on WSATools, and you want to support me and the app development, I'd be really grateful.
 I'm a student, and I work on it on my free time.
-Feel free to make a donation on my [paypal.me page](https://paypal.me/simizfo) or from inside the app, where I've put a little box at the end of the settings page (coming with version 0.2.0)
+Feel free to make a donation on my [paypal.me page](https://paypal.me/simizfo) or from inside the app, where I've put a little box at the end of the settings page.

 Thanks!